SolhavenGames/Elementals-of-Tulia/TuliaArc/CharacterArcs/ZezriArcTulia.md

 ### ⦿ **T-Year 914**
 - Zezri, now with Void Gate I, escapes the prison using a portal that appeared on her cell wall.
 - She flees to the rainforest, living off the land as she struggles with her new unfamiliar Element.
+- Zezri meets Zrili | They meet in the forest, and begin to survive together.
+They bond over their weird and unique Elements.
 ### ⦿ **T-Year 915**
 - Zezri discovers her pocket dimension for the first time.
 ### ⦿ **T-Year 916**
-- Zezri is confronted by Poisi soldiers, and she's forced to use her Element to defend herself.
+- The duo is confronted by Poisi soldiers, and they're forced to use her Elements to defend themselves.
-- While fighting, some other survivors of the prison come to assist her.
+- While fighting, some other survivors of the prison come to assist them.
 - Together, they form an underground society for forbidden users and survivors of Tixolam's tests.
 ### ⦿ **T-Year 917**
 - In the first elections, Zezri becomes the leader of the society.